darshilkapadia168/react-concept-hub/README.md

 12. Context API

-Sharing data globally across components without prop drilling
+Sharing data globally without prop drilling

 Creating and providing context using createContext and Context.Provider

-Consuming shared values using useContext
+Consuming shared values with useContext

-Managing global state such as user data, theme, or settings
+Managing global state such as user details, theme, or app settings